Study Abroad Scholarships

 Dr. Ruth Callahan Prague Study Abroad Scholarship

-This scholarship awards two students $500 each to be used for the summer 2020 study abroad program in Prague.
-In addition to having a GPA of 3.0 or higher, students applying for this scholarship “must be willing to meet with Dr. Ruth Callahan, scholarship donor, for a cup of coffee upon return to tell her about your time in Prague!”
+This scholarship awards three students $500 each to be used for the summer 2023 study abroad program in Prague.
+In addition to having a GPA of 3.0 or higher, students applying for this scholarship “must be willing to meet with Dr. Ruth Callahan and her husband John Weil, scholarship donors, for a cup of coffee upon return to tell them about your time in Prague!”

 Benjamin A. Gilman International Scholarship Program